 The Milagro detector is a new type of instrument designed to search for continuous and episodic sources of VHE gamma ray sources.
-Milagro is the first detector sensitive to cosmic gamma rays below 1 TeV with the all-sky, high dutyfactor capabilities of an EAS-array.
-Our prototype detector, Milagrito, has produced results on the outburst of the AGN Mrk501 and given suggestive evidence for TeV emission associated with a GRB (Atkins et al., 1999,2000).
+Milagro is the first detector sensitive to cosmic gamma rays below 1 TeV with the all-sky, high duty-factor capabilities of an extended air shower (EAS) array.
+Our prototype detector, Milagrito, has produced results on the outburst of the AGN Mrk501 and given suggestive evidence for TeV emission associated with a GRB (Atkins et al., 1999, 2000).
 We describe here the Milagro detector and its performance, as well as the current status of operations.
-For details on the various physics topics addressed by Milagro see other talks in these proceedings (Benbow, Fleysher, Samuelson, Sinnis, Smith, Stephens, Yohd 2001).
+For details on the various physics topics addressed by Milagro see other talks in these proceedings (Benbow, Fleysher, Samuelson, Sinnis, Smith, Stephens, Yodh 2001).